 For escalation and complaints, the defined Provider contact (see section 7.1) point shall be used, and the following rules apply:

-In case of violating the service targets for four consecutive months, review of the Agreement will be taken by contact (see section 7.1) and reported to parties of the Agreement.
+In case of violating the service targets for four consecutive months, review of the Agreement will be taken by EGI Foundation contact (see section 7.1) and reported to parties of the Agreement.

-Complaints should be directed to the contact (see section 7.1).
+Complaints should be directed to the EGI Foundation contact (see section 7.1).

 The provider contact (see section 7.1) will be contacted in case of received complaints.